-- 7. For any member of the college community who is experiencing substance abuse problems, Holyoke Community College stands ready to offer supportive services and referral for treatment, as appropriate and available.
-Information concerning substance abuse and rehabilitation counseling programs is available through Counseling Services (FR 233).
-These include 24-hour crisis services, outatient treatment, and other resources.
-Assistance and information related to substance abuse issues for employees can be obtained through the Employee Assistance Program, accessible through Human Resources. - 8.
+7. For any member of the college community who is experiencing substance abuse problems, Holyoke Community College stands ready to offer supportive services and referral for treatment, as appropriate and available.
+Information concerning substance abuse and rehabilitation counseling programs is available in the Student Affairs Office (FR 224).
+These include 24-hour crisis services, outpatient treatment, and other resources.
+Assistance and information related to substance abuse issues for employees can be obtained

+- through the Employee Assistance Program, accessible through Human Resources. - 8.
 Treatment Covered by Required Student Medical Insurance: